hraberg/shen.clj/README.markdown

 `[shen.clj "0.1.0-SNAPSHOT"]` - not yet in public repo.

 The script `build` is used for full, repeatable builds.
-It does the following:

-* clean
-* difftest - also generates classes/shen.clj.
-* test-programs - takes 3-5 minutes, writes to test.log.
-* uberjar - seems to do clean as well.

 ## Roadmap